StefanosMiliotis/IoT-Monitoring-System/README.md

 MQTT-based Sensor Monitoring System with TimescaleDB

 ## Architecture
 Collection of sensor measurements with MQTT, storage in TimescaleDB, and retrieval through FastAPI.
+CPU and RAM metrics tracking with Grafana.

 **Data Flow :**

-Publishers (Sensors) → Mosquitto Broker → Subscriber → TimescaleDB ← FastAPI ← End User

 ![Screenshot](pipeline.png)